 These five tips may assist you to assert all of your legal rights to minimize being convicted of DUI:

-The veteran criminal defense attorney Atlanta and his two law partners Larry Kohn and Cory Yager (who have been with Mr. Head since graduating from Law School), have handled well over 10,000 Georgia DUI cases in the last 25 years.
+The veteran criminal defense attorney Atlanta and his two law partners Larry Kohn and Cory Yager (who have been with Mr. Head since graduating from Law School), have handled well over 10,000 Georgia DUI cases in the last 25 years of legal service.
 For a FREE analysis of your criminal charges, please complete our online case evaluation form.

 Call today (404) 567-5515 and talk to DUI book author and highest lawyer ratings Atlanta DUI attorney Bubba Head or his Super Lawyer partners at the DUI law firm today and get honest answers to all your questions.
 Tell us everything that happened and everything you remember about your DUI arrest.
 The sooner you call us, the better chance we have to win your case.

 Remember, you only have 30 DAYS to file a license suspension appeal or apply for an ignition interlock device or your driver’s license will be suspended for up to one year!
 Talk to Bubba Head, Larry Kohn, or Cory Yager now during your free lawyer consultation.
 Our criminal lawyers are available 24 hours a day, weekends, and all major holidays.
 Call 404-567-5515 now.
-Don’t just guess at law practice skills and select a cheap DUI lawyer from the law firms near me.
+Don’t just guess at law practice skills and select a cheap DUI lawyer from the law firms near me with no litigation experience.
 You would not use such poor judgment in hiring a surgeon.

-Call 42-year veteran Atlanta DUI attorney Bubba Head at his Sandy Springs law office and get honest answers to all your questions.
+Call 43-year veteran Sandy Springs GA DUI attorney Bubba Head at his Sandy Springs law office and get honest answers to all your questions during your free consultation.
 Tell our lawyers in Atlanta everything that happened and everything you remember about your DUI arrest.
-The sooner you call us, the better chance of success for our criminal justice attorneys.
-Our goal is to win your DUI case or get your DUI charges reduced to reckless driving or dismissed.
+The sooner you call us, the better chance of success for our criminal justice attorneys in the courtroom.
+Our best goal is to win your DUI case or get your DUI charges reduced to reckless driving or dismissed.